 Can dogs eat papaya?

-Rich in vitamins, minerals and enzymes – papayas make for great human as well as dog food.
+Rich in vitamin A, vitamin C and vitamin E, minerals and enzymes – papayas make for great human as well as dog food.
 They aid with digestion.
 Just ensure to remove the seeds, and giving your dog rationed portions.
+Papaya is a nutritious treat for dogs that contains high levels of antioxidants.

 Human food that is not safe for dogs